ibm-cloud-docs/apps/ts_apps.md

 When you try to check your app or services on the app details page, you keep getting the following error message:
 {: tsSymptoms}

-`You have unsaved changes in page app_name.
-Save or cancel the changes.`
+`You have unsaved changes.
+Are you sure you want to leave this page?`

 When you scroll your mouse over the **INSTANCES** or **MEMORY QUOTA** field on the runtime pane, the values change.
 This behavior is by design; however, the error message prompts you to save the memory or instance settings before you go to another page.
 {: tsCauses}